NKozlov/alice-irregular-verbs/README.md

 # alice-irregular-verbs
-Alice's skill on Kotlin programming language
+Alice's skill on Kotlin programming language.
+Now in development.